One Young World Dublin – A Delegate’s Diary

 So I’ve covered eating and going out, which let’s face it are the things that everyone wants to know when you’re on your way to a new city, I hope that the I’ve given a nice wide variety of recommendations, I’ve tried to think of places where you’ll get to see the real city and enjoy the chance to experience the city as Dubliners do.
 Dublin isn’t just food and drink.
 We love to shop and we’re fiercely proud of the artistic and cultural legacy that we’ve left to the world.

 Growing up, Dublin was always the place we would come for a holiday, a trip to the Zoo or the excitement of Christmas shopping.
 It usually involved a day out early in December and an entire day being dragged up and down Henry Street and Grafton Street.
 Now that I live and work in the city centre I get to the walk down those famous shopping streets every day but usually my fashion appetites are bigger than my bank balance.
-We’ve got all the main high-street brands that you’d expect to find in any Capital city, we’ve got Europe’s first Forever 21 and its biggest New Look at the Jervis Centre only a stone’s throw away from the North side’s iconic department stores Arnotts of Henry Street and Clery’s of O’Connell Street (one of the first purpose built department stores in Europe) as well as Grafton Street’s great shopping palace Brown Thomas which is South of the river.
+We’ve got all the main high-street brands that you’d expect to find in any Capital city, we’ve got Europe’s first Forever 21 and its biggest New Look at the Jervis Centre only a stone’s throw away from the North side’s iconic department stores Arnotts of Henry Street, as well as Grafton Street’s great shopping palace Brown Thomas which is South of the river.
 Despite our quality international offering a significant majority of our retailers are Irish owned (many are family owned) and are specialist and boutique in their appearance.
 These retailers have grown in popularity, there are plenty of them in the Dublin’s Creative Quarter or in places like Capel Street , my advice is always to get a bit lost, don’t go in with fixed expectations and you’ll be amazed what you might find.